SemaConnect: Acquisition by Blink Charging

-In June 2022 it was announced that Miami, FL based EV charging network Blink Charging would be acquiring SemaConnect in a $200 million stock and cash deal.
-SemaConnect’s founder and CEO, Mahi Reddy, is to join Blink’s board of directors.
+In June 2022 it was announced that Miami, Florida–based EV charging network Blink Charging would be acquiring SemaConnect in a $200 million stock and cash deal.
+SemaConnect's founder and CEO, Mahi Reddy, is to join Blink's board of directors.

+On June 23, 2023, Blink Charging started migrating all existing SemaConnect customers and their infrastructure onto their own network as part of their upcoming maintenance.
+This resulted the SemaConnect app and its website to permanently shut down as part of the migration.
+On June 25, 2023, Blink Charging announced that they have finalized the migration, welcoming existing SemaConnect customers onto their own network.